Well. So.

 Why would pureblood supremacists choose to follow a half-blood?

-Well, we first have to ask whether his followers know that he is a half-blood.
+First we have to ask whether his followers know that he is a half-blood.
 We were given some indication in Order of the Phoenix that my own early suspicion that the majority of them probably don’t could well be correct.
 And any of them who do certainly do not admit to knowing that he is a half-blood.

 Bellatrix Lestrange seemed outraged at the very suggestion, and she claims to have been among his closest favorites once upon a time.
 But then, Bellatrix certainly wasn’t one of his original followers.
 And there is definitely a possibility that there is more to her outrage than appears on the surface.
 There could be a history there.
 Quite apart from her being a member of the Black family.